reiloe/wordpress/README.md

 - After a short time, WordPress is ready to use.

+> [!CAUTION]
+> A file called .env will be created.
+> Do not move or delete this file!

 ### Usage

 Open a browser and enter localhost:8080 [^2] to start configuration of WordPress.